byterubpay/byterub-site/_posts/2018-09-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-17.md

 **\<suraeNoether>** this is a very interesting idea
 **\<suraeNoether>** i'm a little confused; where are you getting your data? your own wallet?
 **\<IsthmusCrypto>** It doesn't need a ground truth.
 It's just actual distribution minus decoy selection algorithm expectation, right?
-**\<endogenic>** IsthmusCrypto: fix the ability to use different ring sizes? the new apps and new web wallet do not allow you to pick, for that reason. i didn't expect we'd still have the old mymonero.com wallet up til now and totally forgot we have the mixin select there
+**\<endogenic>** IsthmusCrypto: fix the ability to use different ring sizes? the new apps and new web wallet do not allow you to pick, for that reason. i didn't expect we'd still have the old mybyterub.com wallet up til now and totally forgot we have the mixin select there
 **\<endogenic>** just let me know next time :)
 **\<endogenic>** got so many things going on :
 **\<binaryFate>** IsthmusCrypto correct
 **\<endogenic>** will start to settle down soon i hope
 **\<suraeNoether>** IsthmusCrypto: ahhhhh i see, yeah, if i understand it correctly, that's a wonderful treasure trove of useful data. :P
 **\<suraeNoether>** oh man
-**\<endogenic>** anyway IsthmusCrypto can you really tell they are -MyMonero- transactions?
+**\<endogenic>** anyway IsthmusCrypto can you really tell they are -MyByteRub- transactions?
 **\<suraeNoether>** binaryFate: good freaking idea!
 **\<endogenic>** or just that they have a high ring size?
-**\<IsthmusCrypto>** The MyMonero fingerprint is based on the ringsize AND the decoy selection algorithm
+**\<IsthmusCrypto>** The MyByteRub fingerprint is based on the ringsize AND the decoy selection algorithm
 **\<binaryFate>** suraeNoether simplified example again (ring size 2): wallet is known to use unifom for decoy.
 Blockchain shows distribution X (and we know it's 0.5 wallet distrib + 0.5 user real spending).
 We can compare the two and infere a lot about real user spending
 **\<IsthmusCrypto>** The first is a good signpost to find candidates, then the second is the actual give-away
 **\<binaryFate>** I'm just getting interesting results as we speak, but prefer to clear things a bit before sending to anyone